Difference Between Fermenter and Bioreactor

 You are currently viewing Difference Between Fermenter and Bioreactor

-In the world of biotechnology and industrial microbiology, the terms bioreactor and fermenter are often used alternately but they’re not quite the same.
+In the world of biotechnology and industrial microbiology, the terms bioreactor and fermenter are often used alternately but we are not quite the same.
 At Fermenter Technologies, we believe in empowering innovation through understanding, and it starts with getting the basics right.

 Whether you’re scaling up production or exploring new frontiers in synthetic biology, knowing the difference between these two key systems can make all the difference.